Changi Airport Terminal 4

 Green spaces and comfy rest spots

 It ain’t Singapore if there ain’t greenery.
-Like Terminals 1-3, T4 has an abundance of plants - including real trees kept alive by an underground watering system.
+Like Terminals 1-3, Terminal 4 has an abundance of plants, including real trees kept alive by an underground watering system.

 Take a rest on one of the many colourful plush chairs and admire the vegetation around you.
 There are loads of designs to pick from, including ergonomic ones with extra comfy backrests.